legertom/hotnets/README.md

 ### Code Examples

 **Dynamic chart displaying ranks for both ATP and WTA leagues** The user can select either the ATP or the WTA and the chart will automatically adjust the graph scale.
+The data for both leagues arrives in seperate JSON objects via two different APIs.
 ![chart script example](code_example_chart_script_js.png)

 ### Implementation Timeline